mu578/mu9/ReadMe.md

 the library remains container agnostic.

-To know, the most part of the procedural programming `engine` and `logic` is provided by `mu0`.
-The generic programming paradigm is supported through C-macro directives i.e meta-programming for compile time code generation.
+To know, the most part of the procedural programming `engine` and `logic` is provided by `mu0`, e.g C is an imperative procedural language by nature and definition.

+The generic programming paradigm is supported through C-macro directives i.e meta-programming for preprocessing and then compile time code generation.

+While the object-oriented programming paradigm via operator-functional indirections and abstractions.

 Most of the type-independent algorithm front-ends are following the same design in mind than the STL: https://en.cppreference.com/w/cpp/algorithm for temporary